AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 in spacetime

-generally is not enough to understand the intuitive sense of what
+not enough to understand the intuitive sense of what they have in

-they have in classical physics.
-No one has any experience with
+classical physics.
+No one has any experience with true

-true "infinity", no human has ever seen it; the concept
+"infinity", no human has ever seen it; the concept of

 respect to ordinary), but finite distances, times or other

 quantities.
-Doing what is "very large" (ie. better to
+At the same time, what is "very large"

-say "big enough") totally depends on the situation - as
+(ie. better to say "large enough") totally depends on

-example, a distance of 10 -8cm is very small in terms of
+be practically infinitely large.
+For example, a distance of 10-8 cm is very small in terms of macroscopic

-macroscopic physics, but it can be considered practically
+physics, but it can be considered practically infinite in terms

-infinite in terms of the structure of elementary particles; or a
+of the structure of elementary particles; or a distance of 100

-distance of 100 light years is practically infinite for astrophysics
+light years is practically infinite for astrophysics of

 small in terms of structure of the universe as